After going through the steps below, log in to VMock, a resume building platform, to create your resume.

 - Headings such as “Volunteer Experience” may simply list the agencies or groups with which you’re involved, without bulleted descriptions of your work.
 Long lists of agencies may be broken into even columns, tabbed apart, so that six lines becomes three.

 - Shorten your contact information by including your number, email, and/or LinkedIn URL all on one line.
 Separate content with tabs or | lines.

-- Check your formatting to narrow your margins.
-Avoid “orphans” and “widows” where a single word takes up an entire line.
+- Narrow your margins to ½ inch.
+Avoid a single word using an entire line.
 Use “+” to indicate “more than,” as in 200+ customers.